Hugh1996/Staffies4U-PP1/README.md

   - The "About Staffies" section provides valuable information to users regarding the popularity, temperament and energy levels and exercise of the breed.

   - This section aims to inform and educate the user about the breed, their benefits and their needs.
-This motentially helps the user to consider adopting a staffy.
+This potentially helps the user to consider adopting a staffy.

 ![About Staffies](./images2/aboutstaffies.jpg)

 - ### Our Staffies Section

-  - The "Our Staffies" section serves as a platoorm to show the user which dogs are available for adoption.
+  - The "Our Staffies" section serves as a platform to show the user which dogs are available for adoption.

   - Each dog is accompanied by a photograph along with a short summary.
 This summary includes information on the dogs background, personality and individual requirements.